 Reasons that lead to studying pressure on students

 - Pressure of performing well in tests : Many students worry about getting a good grade or simply making time to study if there is more than one upcoming test.
-Test stress doesn’t just affect struggling students; but high scorers usually experience a lot of stress about doing well in tests.

 - Lack of relaxation time : Students with busy schedules can quickly become overwhelmed because they are left with no free time to relax.
 As your child progresses from elementary school to high school, the amount and difficulty level of schoolwork increases, and students without good time management skills can experience even more stress.

-- Participation in the class : For many children, the thought of getting called on in class and speaking in front of their classmates can be terrifying.
+- Participation in the class : For many children, the thought of getting called on in class and speak in front of their classmates can be terrifying.
 This can be particularly true if your child struggles to keep up in a subject or area (common examples are math and reading).

 - Changes in routine : A routine including dedicated homework time and a consistent sleep schedule helps guide students through their day.
 When changes to the usual routine start to happen, your child may find it more difficult to manage his or her time, leading to more stress.

 The Winning Edge Ideas for Students and Parents:

 - Focus on learning not on marks

 - Understand and explain the true meaning of exams